-As of July 31, 2008, other than the draws on the lines of credit discussed above, there have been no material changes in our contractual obligations or commercial commitments compared to those we disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2008.
+As of October 31, 2008, other than the draws and repayments on the lines of credit discussed above, there have been no material changes in our contractual obligations or commercial commitments compared to those we disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2008.
 Long-term cash requirements for items other than normal operating expenses are anticipated for the following: the acquisition of businesses, software products, or technologies complementary to our business; capital expenditures, including the purchase and implementation of internal-use software applications; and stock repurchases.
-In addition, \$28.2 million of our marketable securities are held in a rabbi trust under non-qualified deferred compensation plans at July 31, 2008.
+In addition, \$22.8 million of our marketable securities are held in a rabbi trust under non-qualified deferred compensation plans at October 31, 2008.
 See Note 8, "Deferred Compensation," in the Notes to Condensed Consolidated Financial Statements for further discussion.

 Our international operations are subject to currency fluctuations.
 To minimize the effect of these fluctuations, we use foreign currency option contracts to hedge our exposure on anticipated transactions and forward contracts to hedge our exposure on firm commitments, primarily certain receivables and payables denominated in foreign currencies.
-Our foreign currency instruments, by practice, have maturities of less than three months and settle before the end of each quarterly period, but we intend to enter into longer term hedges in the future.
-The principal currencies hedged during the six months ended July 31, 2008 were the euro, British pound, Japanese yen, Swiss franc and Canadian dollar.
+During the quarter ended October 31, 2008, we changed our practice regarding foreign currency instruments.
+Historically, we hedged only current quarter revenue and expenses, but during the quarter ended October 31, 2008, we began using foreign currency instruments to hedge future quarters' revenue and expenses.
+Our foreign currency instruments, by practice, currently have maturities of less than three months and settle before the end of each quarterly period.
+The principal currencies hedged during the nine months ended October 31, 2008 were the euro, British pound, Japanese yen, Swiss franc and Canadian dollar.
 We monitor our foreign exchange exposures to ensure the overall effectiveness of our foreign currency hedge positions.